r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 $$\text{D}\Psi_i := \prod_j da_j^{(i)}$$

-which will generally be an infinite product and result in divergences, requiring some form of \textit{regulation}, either via Fujikawa regulation (as used when computing anomalies, as in Section 4), or by truncating the infinite product via a cutoff (as used in the context of Wilsonian renormalization, as in Section 8).
+which will generally be an infinite product and result in divergences, requiring some form of *regulation*, either via Fujikawa regulation (as used when computing anomalies, as in Section 4), or by truncating the infinite product via a cutoff (as used in the context of Wilsonian renormalization, as in Section 8).

 To motivate the guiding principles behind the construction of our theory $$S$$, we first must introduce some central concepts.
-First, we will view the configuration space $$\mathcal{C}$$ as exhibiting \textit{physical redundancy}, containing many configurations that are physically equivalent.
+First, we will view the configuration space $$\mathcal{C}$$ as exhibiting *physical redundancy*, containing many configurations that are physically equivalent.
 In particular, we can think of there as being some true non-redundant physical configuration space $$\mathcal{P}$$, and with $$\mathcal{C}$$ being partitioned as

 $$\mathcal{C} = \bigcup_{\Phi \in \mathcal{P}} [\Phi]$$